f-squirrel/f-squirrel.github.io/_posts/2022-09-16-dockerized-cpp-with-vscode.md

 * **Compiler-based** is more complicated: it utilizes the compiler's original parser to build an abstract syntax tree ([AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree){:target="_blank"}), which is used for indexing.
 As a result, the autocompletion metadata is collected by the best language parser in the world, the compiler.
 Usually, this kind of tool provides the most accurate information about the source for auto-completion.
-*Almost always are affected by the dockerized builds*.
+*Almost always affected by the dockerized builds*.
 Also, it is often the heaviest option.

 * **Hybrid** is a mixture of the above.

-Since the accuracy of autocompletion is extremely important for me, I always prefer using compiler-based tools.
+Since the accuracy of autocompletion is extremely important to me, I always prefer using compiler-based tools.

 ## Clangd